Choose the rule path that matches your situation

 The key question is: how many years of annual licenses equal the cost of a lifetime license?
 Here's how to calculate it:

-Simple calculation: Divide the lifetime license cost by the annual license cost.
-For example, if a lifetime license costs $500 and an annual license costs $25, you break even in 20 years.
+Static calculation: Divide the lifetime license cost by the closest current annual license or bundle.
+For example, if a lifetime license costs $1,000 and the comparable annual license costs $25, the static break-even point is 40 years.

 Annual fee increases — Most states raise license fees every 5 to 10 years.
 Your lifetime license locks in today's rate while annual prices rise.
 This shortens the break-even period.